Learn Nuxt with a Collection of 100+ Tips!

 NUXT_OIDC_AUTH_SESSION_SECRET=48_characters_random_string

-4. That's it!
-You can now add authentication to your Nuxt app ✨
+✨ That's it!
+You can now add authentication with a predifined provider or a custom OIDC provider to your Nuxt app ✨

 Nuxt OIDC Auth includes presets for the following providers with tested default values:

-You can add a generic OpenID Connect provider by using the oidc provider key in the configuration.
+If there is no preset for your provider, you can add a generic OpenID Connect provider by using the oidc provider key in the configuration.
 Remember to set the required fields and expect your provider to behave slightly different than defined in the OAuth and OIDC specifications.
 For security reasons, you should avoid writing the client secret directly in the nuxt.config.ts file.
 You can use environment variables to inject settings into the runtime config.
-Check the .env.example file in the playground folder for an example.
+Check the .env.example file in the playground folder for reference.

 # OIDC MODULE CONFIG